The Walsall FC Customer Charter...

 The Community Programme has set out to encourage the wider participation of girls in soccer both as players and spectators.

 Girls are encouraged to join the School Holiday Soccer Coaching Courses, and soccer coaching courses, with small sided games and tournaments have been organised specifically for girls.
+A dedicated Girls Football Community Officer is appointed to deliver this encouraged involvement.

 (v) Encouragement of Involvement of Ethnic Minorities in Soccer